instructure/instructure-ui/packages/ui-svg-images/src/SVGIcon/README.md

 [InlineSVG](#InlineSVG), the child component of SVGIcon, supports setting the icon to one of the theme colors via the `color` property.

+> Setting `color` to `auto` will make SVGIcon not set any color fill.
+If you are setting the icon color via the `className` prop, use this option &#151; otherwise the `color` value set by your class could be overwritten.

 ```js
 ---
 example: true